$0 Idaho Dispute Letter Starter Kit

 Discipline at Charter Schools

 The special education discipline protections under IDEA — including the manifestation determination requirement, the 10-day rule, and the right to educational services during removal — apply to charter school students with IEPs in the same way they apply to traditional public school students.
+A manifestation determination review is generally required within 10 school days of a decision to change placement, including a qualifying pattern of removals totaling more than 10 cumulative school days.
 Charter schools cannot apply their standard disciplinary policies to students with disabilities without following IDEA's requirements.

-If a charter school has suspended your child with an IEP for more than 10 cumulative days without holding a manifestation determination review, or has expelled a student with a disability without complying with IDEA's procedural requirements, file a state complaint immediately.
+If a charter school has suspended your child with an IEP in a way that creates a change of placement without holding a manifestation determination review, or has expelled a student with a disability without complying with IDEA's procedural requirements, file a state complaint immediately.

 Where to File Complaints